arhohuttunen/starter-academic/content/post/hexagonal-architecture.md

 {{< figure src="/post/hexagonal-architecture/hexagonal-architecture-end-to-end-test.svg" caption="End-to-end testing the system" >}}

-We can still isolate the system from external services, but the test the system as a whole.
+We can still isolate the system from external services, but test the system as a whole.
 These end-to-end tests execute entire slices of the system from primary adapters to the application to the secondary adapters.

 What we are looking for in these tests is executing the main paths of the application.
 The intent is not to verify the functional use cases, but that we wired the application together correctly and it is working.